Replaces the value stored in the field of an object reference or pointer with a new value.

 NullReferenceException is thrown if the object reference or pointer is a null reference and the field isn't static.

 MissingFieldException is thrown if field is not found in the metadata.
-This is typically checked when MSIL instructions are converted to native code, not at run time.
+This is typically checked when the Microsoft Intermediate Language (MSIL) instruction is converted to native code, not at runtime.

 The following Emit method overload can use the stfld opcode: